 "I hold the copyright to this dissertation or have been authorized by the copyright holder to upload this dissertation for distribution, and agree to permit this document to be posted in Dissertations.

 I warrant that the posting of the work does not infringe any copyright, nor violate any proprietary rights, nor contain any libelous matter, nor invade the privacy of any person or third party, nor otherwise violate Repository policies.

 I understand that accepted dissertations may be posted immediately as submitted, unless the submitting author requests otherwise.
 No revisions are permitted once posted by the Graduate School Administrator."

-Authors have the option to choose either Open Access (full content available to all) or Campus Access (full content only available to those using a computer on the UConn campus, to those with an NetID username and password, or through interlibrary loan).
+Authors have the option to choose either Open Access (full content available to all) or Campus Access (full content only available to those using a computer on the UConn campus, to those with a UConn email address, or through interlibrary loan).

 Authors also have the option to choose to place their dissertations under a temporary embargo of 6 months,1, 2, 3, 4, 5, 6, 7, 8, 9, or 10 years.